Currently, all California residents who meet eligibility requirements receive full scope Medi-Cal benefits regardless of immigration status.

 Below are the income limits to qualify for the Aged, Blind and Disabled Program based on the Federal Poverty Levels (FPL) amounts.

-If you do not qualify for this program because your income is over the above limits, you may qualify for Medi-Cal with a Share-of-Cost.
+If you do not qualify for this program because your income is over the income limits, you may qualify for Medi-Cal with a Share-of-Cost.

 Click the Medi-Cal Share-of-Cost Flyer for more information about the Medi-Cal Share-of-Cost.